ComputationalRadiationPhysics/libSplash/README.md

 I/O library for HPC simulations.
 It is created as an easy-to-use frontend for the standard HDF5 library with support for MPI processes in a cluster environment.
-While the standard HDF5 library provides detailed low-level control, libSplash simplifies tasks commonly found in large-scale HPC simulations, such as iter- ative computations and MPI distributed processes.
+While the standard HDF5 library provides detailed low-level control, libSplash simplifies tasks commonly found in large-scale HPC simulations, such as iterative computations and MPI distributed processes.

 libSplash is developed and maintained by the